smartvaults/smartvaults/doc/usage/cli-2-of-2-multisig.md

 thresh(2,pk(<ALICE_PUBKEY>),pk(<BOB_PUBKEY>))
 ```

-Use the **Normalized Public** key from the output of Coinstr's `inspect` command to replace the variable in the miniscript above.
+Use the **Normalized Public** key from the output of SmartVaults's `inspect` command to replace the variable in the miniscript above.
 For example,

 ```
-./target/release/coinstr-cli --network testnet inspect alice-2of2
+./target/release/smartvaults-cli --network testnet inspect alice-2of2
 ```

 Produces the following output (your info will be different):